 Shanghai tightens COVID-19 control measures amid resurgence

+A staff member registers information for a resident at a COVID-19 testing site in Fengxian District, east China's Shanghai, March 28, 2022.

+China's economic hub Shanghai launched a new round of nucleic acid testing across the city starting from 5 a.m. on Monday, local authorities said Sunday night.
+(Photo by Wang Yanting/Xinhua)

+People line up for COVID-19 test at a testing site in Fengxian District, east China's Shanghai, March 28, 2022.

+China's economic hub Shanghai launched a new round of nucleic acid testing across the city starting from 5 a.m. on Monday, local authorities said Sunday night.
+(Photo by Wang Yanting/Xinhua)

+A closed entrance to a ferry is seen in east China's Shanghai, March 28, 2022.

+China's economic hub Shanghai launched a new round of nucleic acid testing across the city starting from 5 a.m. on Monday, local authorities said Sunday night.
+(Xinhua/Ding Ting)

-Staff members work at a designated quarantine facility in east China's Shanghai, March 26, 2022.
-(Photo by Ye Jiaqi/Xinhua)
+People line up for COVID-19 test at a testing site in Pudong District, east China's Shanghai, March 28, 2022.

-SHANGHAI, March 27 (Xinhua) -- China's economic hub Shanghai will launch a new round of nucleic acid testing across the city starting from 5 a.m. on Monday, local authorities said Sunday night.
+China's economic hub Shanghai launched a new round of nucleic acid testing across the city starting from 5 a.m. on Monday, local authorities said Sunday night.
+(Xinhua)

-From 5 a.m.
-March 28 to 5 a.m.
-April 1, temporary closed-off management will be enforced in regions lying to the east and south of the Huangpu River, including Pudong and its adjacent areas, to carry out nucleic acid testing, according to the city's COVID-19 prevention and control office.

-Then from 3 a.m. on April 1 to 3 a.m. on April 5, similar temporary closed-off management and testing will be launched mainly in urban districts west of the Huangpu River.

 Photos